Why I Didn’t Oppose Obi, Tinubu – Wike…

-“As far as I am concerned, anybody from the South is where I stand.
-That is what we agreed as Integrity Group that we must make sure that someone from the South emerges as the next president of the Federal Republic of Nigeria.”
+“As far as I am concerned, anybody from south, that is my position.
+That is what we agreed in the Integrity Group that we must make sure that the south emerges as the next President of the Federal Republic of Nigeria.